University of North Carolina

-The University of North Carolina is the multi-campus public university system for the state of North Carolina.
-Overseeing the state's 16 public universities and the NC School of Science and Mathematics, it is commonly referred to as the UNC System to differentiate it from its flagship, UNC-Chapel Hill.
+The University of North Carolina is the public university system for the state of North Carolina.
+Overseeing the state's 16 public universities and the public high school North Carolina School of Science and Mathematics, it is commonly referred to as the UNC System to differentiate it from its first campus, UNC-Chapel Hill.

 The university system has a total enrollment of 244,507 students as of fall 2021.
 UNC campuses conferred 62,930 degrees in 2020–2021, the bulk of which were at the bachelor's level, with 44,309 degrees awarded.
 In 2008, the UNC System conferred over 75% of all baccalaureate degrees in North Carolina.

 History

 Foundations

-Founded in 1789, the University of North Carolina at Chapel Hill is one of three schools to claim the title of oldest public university in the United States.
+Founded in 1789, the University of North Carolina at Chapel Hill (at the time called the University of North Carolina) is one of three schools to claim the title of oldest public university in the United States.
 It closed from 1871 to 1875, faced with serious financial and enrollment problems during the Reconstruction era.
 In 1877, the state of North Carolina began sponsoring additional higher education institutions.
 Over time, the state added a women's college (now known as the University of North Carolina at Greensboro), a land-grant university (North Carolina State University), five historically black institutions (North Carolina A&T State University, North Carolina Central University, Winston-Salem State University, Fayetteville State University, and Elizabeth City State University) and one to educate American Indians (the University of North Carolina at Pembroke).
 Others were created to prepare teachers for public education and to instruct performing artists.

-Early consolidation
+Initial Consolidation

 During the Great Depression, the North Carolina General Assembly searched for cost savings within state government.
 Towards this effort in 1931, it redefined the University of North Carolina, which at the time referred exclusively to the University of North Carolina at Chapel Hill; the new Consolidated University of North Carolina was created to include the existing campuses of University of North Carolina at Chapel Hill, North Carolina State College (now North Carolina State University), and the Woman's College (now the University of North Carolina at Greensboro).
 The three campuses came under the leadership of a single board of trustees and a single president, with "Deans of Administration" serving as day-to-day leaders of the three campuses.
-In 1945, the title "Dean of Administration" was changed to "Chancellor."
+In 1945, the title "Dean of Administration" was changed to "Chancellor".
 By 1969, three additional campuses had joined the Consolidated University through legislative action: the University of North Carolina at Charlotte, the University of North Carolina at Asheville, and the University of North Carolina at Wilmington.